product-os/jellyfish/README.md

 	- Enter running container with `balena exec -ti <name> bash`
 	- Check container logs directly from within device using `balena logs <name>`

+### Debugging
+When using live push the API and action servers start with remote debugging enabled via the `--inspect` flag.
+Use Chrome dev tools, or your IDE to [start a debugging session](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients).

+- To debug API server connect to `<DEVICE-IP-ADDRESS>:9229`
+- To debug the tick server connect to `<DEVICE-IP-ADDRESS>:9230`
+- To debug the worker server connect to `<DEVICE-IP-ADDRESS>:923<WORKER-ID>`
+	- e.g. to connect to the first worker `<DEVICE-IP-ADDRESS>:9231`

 Testing
 -------